Miguel Rojas Player Props: Dodgers vs. Angels

 Miguel Rojas At The Plate

-- He has not hit a long ball in his 47 games this season.
+- In 48 games played this season, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.